uha0001/Scripting_project/README.md

 Instructions: use/run the following scripts: use install antiSMASH: install_antiSMASH.sh, run antiSMASH: run_antiSMASH.sh

 Step 6: Identify extent of Horizontal Gene Transfer (HGT).

-In order to identify the horiontally transferred regions we will be using alien hunter for the raw sequence files from the first step.
+This step is optional to the analysis.
+Whole genome sequences can be gathered from the Step 1 In order to identify the horiontally transferred regions we will be using alien hunter with the raw sequences.

 Alien_hunter can be downloaded from: